kumo-js/kumo-plugins/plugins/deployer/README.md

 }
 ```

-The abopve settings will be merged with the `deployment-settings` file and is useful
+The `deployment-settings` file will be merged with the above settings and is useful
-in scenarios where you wish to use the same outputs bucket for multiple modules.
+in scenarios where you wish to define outputs bucket once for multiple modules.

 ### `dependsOn`

 Optional.
-A list of dependent modules from which to **collect** [config](#config) and any existing
+A list of dependent modules from which to collect [config](#config) and any existing
 [deployment outputs](#outputsbucket).
-These will be merged with those of current module
+These will be merged with those of the current module
 and made available as [task variables](#task-variables) for use during deployment.
 E.g.

 ```js